insidewhy/rxjs-websockets/readme.markdown

 const input = new QueueingSubject<any>()
 const output = websocketConnect('ws://localhost/websocket-path', input)

-input.next({ whateverField: 'some data' })
-output.subscribe(value => {
+// this value will be stringified before being sent to the server input.next({ whateverField: 'some data' }) output.subscribe(value => {
-  console.log('received message', JSON.stringify(value))
+  // value is the message from the server parsed with JSON.parse(...) console.log('received message', JSON.stringify(value)) })
-})
 ```